 Analyzing the design

-We will use this design from Sensei’s new Course theme (see image below).
+We will use this design as an example from Sensei’s new Course theme (see the image below):

 The font family for the headings is ‘League Gothic’ while the other text use ‘EB Garamond’.

-For brevity of this tutorial, we will just focus on the layout and some basic styling, not going into the details of reproducing an inch-perfect design.
-Let’s begin.
+For brevity of this tutorial, we will focus on the layout and some basic styling, not going into the details of reproducing an inch-perfect design.

-We are going to wrap everything in a group block so that we can apply general styling the entire page: padding and background colours.
+We will wrap everything in a group block to apply general styling to the entire page: padding and background colors.

 That’s all for the group block.

-Inside the row we add 2 items.
-First is the Heading block with typography set to Medium, capitalise and semi-bold, we set the text to ‘How to write’.
+Inside the row, we add two items.
+First is the Heading block with typography set to Medium, capitalise and semi-bold; we set the text to ‘How to write’.

-Next, we add Sensei’s Exit Course block to the row block and that wraps up the first segment of our template.
+Next, we add Sensei’s Exit Course block to the row block, which wraps up our template’s first segment:

 Next to the row block, we add the columns block.
 We set it to two columns with a 66:33 division.

 That brings us to the end of this tutorial.
-There’s a lot that can be improved upon but the aim of this tutorial is to illustrate the basics of custom template creation in learning mode and how to use it in your lessons.
+A lot can be improved, but this tutorial aims to illustrate the basics of custom template creation in learning mode and how to use it in your lessons.